First Year Students: Sunday, September 2nd

 University Housing has computer labs available to students in each residence hall complex.
 The labs have the same general software available that other non-specialized computer labs on campus offer.

 Currently, the UW-Whitewater ResNET (Residential Network) consists of more than 6,000 data jacks and wireless access points throughout the Residence Halls.
 Each room has at least one data jack.
-All halls have wireless coverage in most areas.
+All halls have 100% wireless coverage.
+Please make sure you have a dual-band wireless device for optimal performance.
 If you choose not to use wireless, you will need an ethernet cable, which may be purchased at most major electronic stores.
 We recommend a length of 25 feet.
 Please contact ResNET for ethernet jack activation requests.

 For more information on campus wireless, please reference: http://www.uww.edu/icit/services/network-connectivity